jodersky/simplesql/README.md

 ### Write Queries

-Write queries (i.e. insertions, updates, deletes and table alterations) must be run in a `write` call.
+Write queries (e.g. insertions, updates, deletes and table alterations) must be run in a `write` call.